Honeytoken

 Honeytokens are fictitious words or records that are added to legitimate databases.
 They allow administrators to track data in situations they wouldn't normally be able to track, such as cloud-based networks.
-If data is stolen, honey tokens allow administrators to identify who it was stolen from or how it was leaked.
-If there are three locations for medical records, different honey tokens in the form of fake medical records could be added to each location.
+If data is stolen, honeytokens allow administrators to identify who it was stolen from or how it was leaked.
+If, for example, there are three locations for medical records, different honeytokens in the form of fake medical records could be added to each location.
 Different honeytokens would be in each set of records.

-The uniqueness of Honeytokens is the ability to use it as an intrusion-detection system (IDS), as it proactively works to find suspicious activity within a computer network, alerting the system administrator to things that would otherwise go unnoticed.
-Along with its practice in organizations, Honeytokens provides drastic improvements to network security as firewalls alone only can look outwardly to prevent incoming threats while Honeytokens look inwardly to see threats that may have slipped by a firewall.
-This is one case where they go beyond merely ensuring integrity, and with some reactive security mechanisms, may prevent the malicious activity, e.g. by dropping all packets containing the honeytoken at the router.
-However, such mechanisms have pitfalls because they might cause serious problems if the honeytoken was poorly chosen and appeared in otherwise legitimate network traffic, which was then dropped.
+The uniqueness of honeytokens enables their use in an intrusion-detection system (IDS) as it searches for suspicious activity on a computer network, alerting the system administrator to things that would otherwise go unnoticed.
+While firewalls can only catch threats that have not yet entered a network, honeytokens can mark threats that slipped past a firewall.
+Honeytokens can be read by a reactive security mechanism to intercept malicious activity, e.g. by dropping packets at the router if they contain the honeytoken.
+However, such mechanisms have pitfalls; for example, if a honeytoken is poorly chosen so that it appears by chance in legitimate network traffic, those packets will be dropped too.

 In the field of computer security, honeytokens are honeypots that are not computer systems.
 Their value lies not in their use, but in their abuse.
 As such, they are a generalization of such ideas as the honeypot and the canary values often used in stack protection schemes.
-Honeytokens do not necessarily prevent any tampering with the data, but instead give the administrator a further measure of confidence in the data integrity.
+Honeytokens do not necessarily prevent tampering with the data, but instead give the administrator a further measure of confidence in the data integrity.

-The term was first coined by Augusto Paes de Barros in 2003.
+The term was coined by Augusto Paes de Barros Friday, February 21st, 2003 via a message chain on Seclists.org.

 Uses

-Honeytokens can exist in many forms, from a dead, fake account to a database entry that would only be selected by malicious queries, making the concept ideally suited to ensuring data integrity.
-A particular example of a honeytoken is a fake email address used to track if a mailing list has been stolen.
+Honeytokens can exist in many forms, from a fake account to a database entry that would only be selected by malicious queries.
+A particular example of a honeytoken is a fake email address inserted into a mailing list to track whether the list has been stolen.